Implement unicode normalization in TYPO3 Core's charset conversion routines, especially for filepaths in TYPO3 FAL's LocalDriver.

 Maybe someone else starts or even solves this tasks before end of may or I'll do so then …

-#4 Updated by Stephan Jorek about 5 years ago
+#4 Updated by Stephan Jorek over 5 years ago

 Well, I prepare my “dirty hack” to make it shareable.
 At least it try.
 Due to implementation specific issues, I'm not going to share it as it is, because I'm sure this hack raises more questions than it would solve.
 I'll describe some details as soon as I have something online, so please read my next posting if you are curious about this decision.
 And if someone really insists, because he/she needs to solve some (related) troubles right now or the like, you should contact me directly, and ask for the hack.

 You can watch the implementation progress in our TYPO3.CMS fork's branch “feature-57695-fal-unicode-normalization” at github ( use this link if you prefer an up-to-date diff/comparison ).
 I strongly appreciate any feedback and will accept any helping pull-requests.